lbguilherme/rethinkdb-lite/README.md

 #### Non-goals

-- Replace RethinkDB itself for production use (you should simply use RethinkDB itself)
+- Replace RethinkDB itself for production use (you should simply use RethinkDB)
 - Break compactibility to introduce features that would not fit the original RethinkDB

 ## Running